robado/chika_bot/README.md

     * Make it to deploy newest version from [Github](https://github.com/)

 ## How to run locally
-Running locally you need to Python 3.7, pip 20.0.2 and pipenv==2018.11.26.
+Running locally you need to install Python 3, pip, pipenv and the necessary modules from requirements.txt.
 (These are the versions I used to make this bot, but probably with earlier version it would work).

 ### `Installing Python`